Skip to main content

 Paranauê, paranauê, Paraná

-Vou mim embora pra Bahia, Paraná
+Vou me embora pra Bahia, Paraná

 Porque lá é meu lugar Paraná